YilingCAI/argocd-example-apps/helm-dependency/README.md

   repository: https://charts.helm.sh/stable
 ```

-A custom values.yaml is used to customize the parameters of the wordpress helm chart:
+A custom values.yaml is used to customize the parameters of the wordpress helm chart TEST:

 ```yaml
 wordpress: